ayoolaolafenwa/PixelLib/README.md

 ## Install Pixellib with:
 **pip3 install pixellib**

+** Note: The whl file of pixellib is not yet available on pypi, get it from [here](https://github.com/ayoolaolafenwa/PixelLib/releases/download/0.1.0/pixellib-0.1.0-py3-none-any.whl).**

 # SEMANTIC SEGMENTATION WITH PIXELLIB:
 Pixellib is implemented with Deeplabv3+ framework to perform semantic segmentation.
 Xception models pretrained on pascalvoc and cityscapes datasets are used for semantic segmentation.